Jimmy Wynn, ‘Toy Cannon’ of the Houston Astros, dies at 78

-He became known for his long home runs and two became particularly famous.
+He became known for his long home runs, two of which became particularly famous.

-The first came on June 10, 1967, when he knocked one out of Cincinnati’s Crosley Field, over the scoreboard in left-center and onto the highway outside of the stadium.
+The first came on June 10, 1967, when he knocked one out of Cincinnati’s Crosley Field, over the scoreboard in left-center and onto the highway outside the stadium.

 Almost three years later, on April 12, 1970, he became the first player to hit a home run into the upper deck of the cavernous Astrodome when he sent a pitch from Phil Niekro more than 500 feet down the left field line.

-Note: CORRECTION: This story incorrectly reported the last year in which Mr. Wynn hit 30 or more home runs.
-His last 30-home run season came in 1974, when he hit 32, not 1972.
-The story has been revised.